Benjamin Bounkoulou

-Benjamin Bounkoulou (born 25 September 1942) is a Congolese politician who served in the government of Congo-Brazzaville as Minister of Foreign Affairs from 1992 to 1995 under President Pascal Lissouba.
-He has been President of the Union for the Republic (UR), a political party, since 1995.
-Bounkoulou was Second Vice-President of the National Transitional Council from 1998 to 2002 and First Vice-President of the Senate from 2002 to 2011.
+Benjamin Bounkoulou (25 September 1942 – 23 August 2023) was a Congolese politician who served in the government of the Republic of the Congo as Minister of Foreign Affairs from 1992 to 1995 under President Pascal Lissouba.
+He was President of the Union for the Republic (UR), a political party, from 1995.
+Bounkoulou was Second Vice-President of the National Transitional Council from 1998 to 2002, and First Vice-President of the Senate from 2002 to 2011.
 After failing to win re-election to the Senate in 2011, he was instead elected to the National Assembly in 2012 and served as President of the National Assembly's Foreign Affairs Commission.

+Background

+Bounkoulou was born on 25 September 1942, in Kinkengué, located in southern Congo.
+He attended the Institut international d’administration publique in Paris, the Hague Academy of International Law and the Geneva Graduate Institute.

 Diplomatic career

-Bounkoulou was born in Kinkengué, located in southern Congo.
-From 1967 to 1975, he worked at the Ministry of Foreign Affairs; at the ministry, he held the post of Director of Political Affairs.
+From 1967 to 1975, Bounkoulou worked at the Ministry of Foreign Affairs; at the ministry, he held the post of Director of Political Affairs.
 Bounkoulou was Diplomatic Adviser to President Marien Ngouabi from 1975 to 1976.
 Subsequently, he was Congo's Ambassador to Angola from 1976 to 1979 and was Ambassador to Algeria, Libya, Mauritania, Egypt, and Tunisia from 1978 to 1983.
 He served as Ambassador to the Organization of African Unity and Ethiopia from 1983 to 1987.

-On 19 November 1987, replacing Stanislas Batchi, Bounkoulou was appointed as Congo-Brazzaville's Ambassador to the United States; he presented his credentials on 21 December 1987.
+On 19 November 1987, replacing Stanislas Batchi, Bounkoulou was appointed Congo-Brazzaville's Ambassador to the United States; he presented his credentials on 21 December 1987.
 He was replaced by Roger Issombo in May 1990.